MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/overview-model-driven-samples.md

 ## Get sample apps

+The availability of sample apps depends on how an environment is provisioned.

 > [!IMPORTANT]
 > In order to play or edit model-driven sample apps, the apps must first be provisioned in a Microsoft Dataverse database.
-First create a trial environment and database and be sure to select **Deploy sample apps and data**.
+First, create a trial environment and database and be sure to select **Deploy sample apps and data**.
 > [!div class="mx-imgBorder"]
 > ![Create database](media/overview-model-driven-samples/create-database1.png "Create a database")
 >
 > This option installs all available sample apps in your database.
-Sample apps are for educational and demonstration purposes and we do not recommend installing them in production databases.
+Sample apps are for educational and demonstration purposes.
+We don't recommend installing sample apps in production databases.

 ## Customize a sample app